debojyoti10CC/hacdlabsprod/README.md

 > The formation moment: FRG balance visible → Formation Record visible → paste text → click → balance decrements → burn event in history feed.
 Under 60 seconds end to end.

-## Demo Video

-*Sprint Day 6: Record a 60-second screen demo of the formation moment and pair with the validated 8-document package.*

-The demo should show:
-1. App loads — Formation Record visible immediately.
-2. HACD name displayed in `#9B8FE8` accent color.
-3. Text pasted into Agent Task input.
-4. "Run Agent Task (burn 1 FRG)" clicked.
-5. Balance decrements from 10,000 → 9,999 with glow animation.
-6. Burn event appears at top of history feed.

 ## How to Run Locally